ElektraInitiative/PermaplanT/doc/usecases/polyculture/map_specific_favorite_groups.md

   - The user attempts to remove a group that is not in the favorites.
 - **Postcondition:**
   - The set of map-specific favorites has changed according to the changes the user made.
-    The state of these favorites can be seen in the plant layer.
+    The state of these favorites can be seen in the plants layer.
 - **Non-functional Constraints:**
   - It must be clear that a favorite was added or removed.